ClecioJung/Promessa/README.md

     });
 ```

-#### Static method .allSettled()
+### Static method .allSettled()

-The static method `allSettled` receives an array of promises, and returns a Promessa, to be resolved when all the promises in the array resolves or rejects, with the value being an array of objects containing an `status` (either `"fulfilled"` or `"rejected"`) and a `value` (if the promise was resolved) ou a `reason` (in case the promise was rejected)).
+The static method `allSettled` receives an array of promises, and returns a Promessa, to be resolved when all the promises in the array resolves or rejects, with the value being an array of objects containing an `status` (either `"fulfilled"` or `"rejected"`) and its resolved or rejected `value`.
 The returned Promessa rejects only when all the array of promises rejects and the reason will be an array of the reasons.
 See this example:

 ```javascript
 const first = new Promessa(function (resolve, reject) {